8b-is/securaye/README.md

 2. **Add authentication** - Especially for databases like Redis and MongoDB
 3. **Use SSH keys** - Disable password authentication for SSH
 4. **Enable firewalls** - Use pf (macOS) or iptables (Linux) to restrict access
-5. **Regular audits** - Run NetWatch periodically to catch new issues
+5. **Regular audits** - Run SecurAye periodically to catch new issues

 ## 📝 Example Output